-Today, stenciling is on the cutting edge of street art, being employed by the famously anonymous Banksy.
-It’s a favorite technique with quilters for laying down a pattern they can follow with free motion stitching.
-And it’s being used by nearly everybody else to add interest to décor, accessories, furniture, walls, even floors.
+Today, stenciling covers a huge spectrum.
+It’s on the cutting edge of street art, employed by none other than the famous Banksy.
+It’s also a favorite technique with quilters for laying down a pattern they can follow with free motion stitching.
+And it’s used by DIYers everywhere to add interest to décor, accessories, furniture, walls, even floors.

-Our trio features the Pantone color of the year, Marsala paired with a soft pink and rich green.
-This combo was very much on trend for 2015 Spring weddings, but what’s great about the Bella Solids from Fabric Depot is the nearly endless selection.
-If you’re planning a wedding, you’re sure to find your colors.
+Our trio features a trio of rich pinks and deep green.
+What’s great about using solids is the nearly endless selection.
+If you’re planning a wedding, you’re sure to find your perfect colors.

 Select a stenciling color to further coordinate or contrast with your palette.
-We used a burnished brass for both the border and the pocket’s initial, which makes each unique apron personalized to its bridesmaid.
+We used a burnished brass for both the border and the pocket’s initial, which personalizes each unique apron to its recipient.